donbright/piliko/README.md

 work at any time.

-The main 'piliko' python code contains experimental implementations of rational geometry functions like spread, red, blue and green quadrance, circumcenters of a triangle, etc. The whole type system has not been thought out very carefully and many functions are partially or wholly unimplemented.
+The main 'piliko' python code contains experimental implementations of Rational Geometry functions like spread, red, blue and green quadrance, and associated stuff like circumcenters of a triangle, antisymmetric polynomial, etc. The whole type system has not been thought out very carefully and many functions are partially or wholly unimplemented.
 Tests have not been created.

 There are also a lot of random tidbits not related to the main piliko package, for example, some experiments: